racker/node-rackspace-shared-middleware/README.md

 A middleware which responds to any OPTIONS requests with a 204 and an Access control Response.

+## Validator

+A middleware which deserializes the request body and performs a validation on it using the provided Valve object.

 # License

 This library is distributed under the [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0.html).